drwave/usd-sketchup/README.md

 > cd usd-sketchup
 > ln -s ~/SketchUpSDKs/SDK_Mac_18-0-18665 SDK_Mac
 ```
+#### 6. Build the USD SketchUp exporter

 Launch Xcode on the [project file](https://github.com/drwave/usd-sketchup/tree/master/usd-sketchup.xcodeproj).
 You may need to fix up various things in the Xcode file that are specific to your build if you have changed them (i.e. installed USD in a different location, have a different version of SketchUp installed, etc.).

 You will almost certainly have to update the **Development Team** in the Build Settings (**need a screenshot here**).

-The Xcode project assumes that you are building for SketchUp Pro 2018, and building the target will actually copy the resulting ```USDExporter.plugin``` into SketchUp Pro's app bundle in the PlugIns directory, i.e. ```/Applications/SketchUp\ 2018/SketchUp.app/Contents/PlugIns/```.
+The Xcode project assumes that you are building for **SketchUp Pro 2018**, and building the target will actually copy the resulting ```USDExporter.plugin``` into SketchUp Pro's app bundle in the PlugIns directory, i.e. ```/Applications/SketchUp\ 2018/SketchUp.app/Contents/PlugIns/```.

-Initially, that directory will probably not be writable on your machine, so you may want to make it writable:
+Initially, that directory will probably not be writable on your machine, so you will need to make it writable:

 ```
 > sudo chmod a+w /Applications/SketchUp\ 2018/SketchUp.app/Contents/PlugIns/